AidenRourke/Me/README.md

 *Ottawa, ON | June 2021 – July 2026*
 - Took an MCP tool over the company's query infrastructure from hackday concept to working proof of concept, connecting it to the product's AI chatbot to turn natural-language questions into metrics.
 - Led backend work migrating billing for ~1,200 paying customers from Zuora to Stripe, untangling Zuora dependencies across the application and reimplementing them in a new subscription-management microservice.
-- Cut a critical API's load time from up to a minute to ~10 seconds by paginating data across microservices and reworking a front end that assumed the full asset was in browser memory.
+- Cut a core library page's load time from ~60s to ~10s by replacing in-memory filtering and pagination with server-side equivalents at full feature parity.
 - Extended the SQL query service to run against users' own data warehouses via JDBC, and maintained the connectors behind it through driver upgrades and provider-side schema changes.
 - Proposed, designed, and shipped an internal tool giving the support team a single view of partner-account limits and usage, aggregating data across microservices via an async job.